WojciechMatuszewski/programming-notes/aws-stuff.md

 - you can **create mountable ISCSI devices** which you can **mount on prem**.

 * this is a **low-latency solution** for **either cached or non-cached gateway**.

+- volume gateway creates **asynchronous EBS snapshots of your data to s3**.

 ##### Cached vs Stored